-No anti-doping rule violation proceedings may be commenced under these Rules against an Athlete or other Person unless he or she has received notice of the alleged
+No anti-doping rule violation proceedings may be commenced under these Rules against an Athlete or other Person unless he or she has received notice of the alleged anti-doping rule violation as provided in Article 7, or notification has been reasonably attempted, within ten years from the date the violation is alleged to have occurred.

-&lt;sup>90 Anti-Doping Organisation decisions under Article 15.1 of the Code are implemented automatically by other Signatories without the requirement of any decision or further action on the Signatories' part.
+Anti-Doping Organisation decisions under Article 15.1 of the Code are implemented automatically by other Signatories without the requirement of any decision or further action on the Signatories' part.
 For example, when a National Anti-Doping Organisation decides to Provisionally Suspend an Athlete, that decision is given automatic effect at the International Federation level.
 To be clear, the "decision" is the one made by the National Anti-Doping Organisation, there is not a separate decision to be made by the International Federation.
 Thus, any claim by the Athlete that the Provisional Suspension was improperly imposed can only be asserted against the National Anti-Doping Organisation.
 Implementation of Anti-Doping Organisations' decisions under Article 15.2 of the Code is subject to each Signatory's discretion.
 A Signatory's implementation of a decision under Articles 15.1 or 15.2 of the Code is not appealable separately from any appeal of the underlying decision.
-The extent of recognition of TUE decisions of other Anti-Doping Organisations shall be determined by Article 4.4 and the International Standard for Therapeutic Use
+The extent of recognition of TUE decisions of other Anti-Doping Organisations shall be determined by Article 4.4 and the International Standard for Therapeutic Use Exemptions.